remlapmot/remlapmot.github.io/content/post/2025-02-22-checking-packages-and-practicals/index.en.md

 ## Summary

-I have shown how to use GitHub Actions scheduling feature to automatically run scheduled checks on packages and R scripts/R Markdown/Quarto documents for practicals.
+I have shown how to use GitHub Actions scheduling feature to automatically run scheduled checks on R packages and R scripts/R Markdown/Quarto documents for practicals enabling you to keep on top of any changes in your dependency packages and indeed in any changes in the release version of R itself.